bigcommerce/dev-docs/docs/api-docs/storefront/scripts-overview.mdx

  __Prompt merchants to upgrade__

 If you want your merchants to update to the new Script Manager over time, you can prompt them to do so on your app’s landing page.
 You’ll need to keep track of which of your merchants are not using the Script Manager to know whether you need to display this prompt.
-Make sure to check that they are running Stencil (via the Get Store Information endpoint) before prompting them to upgrade.
+Use the [Get Store Information](/api-reference/store-management/store-information-api/store-information/getstore) endpoint to make sure they are running Stencil before prompting them to upgrade.

 Once a user decides to upgrade, you can walk them through removing the old pasted-in code in their control panel, and then, once the merchant clicks a button, install your scripts through the Script Manager API.